Last updated: April, 2026

 When tariffs change or get overturned, the opportunity to recover duties can be real, but it’s rarely simple.
 Refunds aren’t automatic, and the process tends to be procedural, deadline-driven, and heavily dependent on the quality of your entry-level data.
 That’s exactly why ACE access matters.
 If you can pull your entry history, verify liquidation status, and isolate duty lines tied to specific programs, you’re in a much stronger position to understand whether a refund is even possible and what to do next.

-If you think your business paid duties under IEEPA measures that were invalidated, we put together an in-depth, step-by-step operational guide to help you evaluate eligibility and take action.
+If you think your business paid duties under IEEPA measures that were invalidated, Passport can help you evaluate eligibility and take action.

 It walks through how to identify impacted entries, determine whether they’re liquidated or unliquidated, route each entry through the correct path (Post-Summary Correction vs. Protest), and build a clean internal tracker to preserve refund rights and reconcile any recovered duties.
 It’s designed for ecommerce importers of record who want a practical playbook, not a legal memo, so you can move quickly and confidently when timelines matter.